-During 2022 and 2021, certain employees and directors have been granted restricted stock awards and restricted stock units that are service based.
+During 2023 and 2022, certain employees and directors have been granted restricted stock awards and restricted stock units that are service based.
 The fair value of the restricted stock awards and units are calculated based on the closing price of common stock on the date of issuance.

-During 2022, 96,000 restricted stock awards and 221,236 restricted stock units were granted to employees and members of the Board of Directors that vest at different times during the years 2022 through 2025.
-Included therein were grants to the members of the Board of Directors, 52,941 restricted stock units in May 2022, that cliff vest in one year from issuance, 27,472 restricted stock units in July 2022 to a new member of the Board of Directors that vest quarterly over a two year period and 96,000 restricted stock awards and 140,823 restricted stock units to employees that vest quarterly at different times during the years 2022 through 2025.
-During 2021, 30,000 restricted stock awards were granted to an employee that vest quarterly during the years 2022 through 2024.
+During 2023, 51,210 restricted stock units were granted to employees and members of the Board of Directors that vest at different times during the years 2023 through 2026.
+Included therein were grants to the members of the Board of Directors, 21,584 restricted stock units in May 2023, that cliff vest in one year from issuance and 29,626 restricted stock units to employees that vest quarterly at different times during the years 2023 through 2026.
+During 2022, 12,000 restricted stock awards and 27,655 restricted stock units were granted to employees and members of the Board of Directors that vest at different times during the years 2022 through 2025.
+Included therein were grants to the members of the Board of Directors of 6,616 restricted stock units in May 2022, that cliff vest in one year from issuance, 3,434 restricted stock units in July 2022 to a new member of the Board of Directors that vest quarterly over a two year period and 12,000 restricted stock awards and 17,605 restricted stock units to employees that vest quarterly at different times during the years 2022 through 2025.